ET-CS/2TE-Bootstrap/README.md

     This repo should better be treated as a starter-boilerplate more then example

-This is example for complete Bootstrap skeleton website using Cheeath OR Jinja2 template engine as the First Template engine layer and Goland as the webserver/second template engine layer.
+This is example for complete Bootstrap skeleton website using Cheeath OR Jinja2 template engine as the First Template engine layer and Golang as the webserver/second template engine layer.
+This is the way web applications should be built! with two templates engines!!

 ### Read more about the idea of this example and what I call first-layer/second-layer template engine
 * Read [this post](http://itekblog.com/template-engine-need-two/): Why I use Two Templates Engine in one web application.